reinterpretcat/vrp/README.md

 Although performance is constantly in focus, the main idea behind design is extensibility: the project aims to support a wide range of VRP variations known as Rich VRP.
 This is achieved through various extension
-points: custom constraints, objective functions, acceptance criteria, etc. Additionally, the project can be seen as playground for experiments with various metaheuristic algorithms.
+points: custom constraints, objective functions, acceptance criteria, etc.

+By default, it provides a metaheuristic which can be roughly described as *Multi-objective Parthenogenesis based Evolutionary Algorithm with Ruin and Recreate Mutation Operator*.

 # How to use